 Subsequent Annual Contract

-Faculty members who were previously awarded subsequent annual contracts (2nd, 3rd, 4th, 5th, etc.), will receive a non-renewal letter by December 1st of that academic year if their contract is not to be renewed.
+Faculty members who were previously awarded subsequent annual contracts (2nd, 3rd, 4th, 5th, etc.), will receive a hand delivered non-renewal letter, signed receipt by December 1st of that academic year if their contract is not to be renewed.
+If the faculty member is unavailable, notification of non-renewal will be sent and delivered by certified mail (to the address in Workday) prior to December 1st of that academic year if their contract is not to be renewed.
 If a non-renewal letter is not issued, the faculty member shall be considered continuing their subsequent annual contract for the next academic year.

 Other Non-Recurring Appointments